Hollywood Strikes Back Against Illegal Streaming Kodi Add-ons - Slashdot

 More trouble than it's worth (Score:4, Informative)

 Why not COMPETE with the illegal add-ons?
-(Score:4, Insightful)
+(Score:5, Insightful)

 People just want easy access to content.